 SC orders ED to attach corporate properties of JP Morgan for violation of FEMA in Amrapali case

-The Supreme Court Monday asked the Enforcement Directorate to attach the Indian properties of JP Morgan, which engaged in a transaction with the now-defunct Amrapali Group to allegedly siphon off homebuyers' money in violation of the Foreign Exchange Management Act (FEMA) and FDI norms.
-ED said it has prima facie found that there was a violation of FEMA norms by the US-based JP Morgan and a complaint in this regard has been lodged.
+The Supreme Court asked the Enforcement Directorate (ED) on Monday to attach Indian properties of JP Morgan, which engaged in a transaction with the now-defunct Amrapali Group to allegedly siphon off home buyers' money in violation of the Foreign Exchange Management Act (FEMA) and FDI norms.
+The ED said it had prima facie found violations of FEMA norms by the US-based JP Morgan and that a complaint in this regard was lodged.

+The Supreme Court also allowed the ED to take into custody the defunct group's CMD, Anil Kumar Sharma, and two other directors, Shiv Priya and Ajay Kumar, who are behind bars on the top court's order, for interrogation as regards alleged money-laundering offences.
+It said the central agency could take them into custody immediately and once their interrogation was over, they could be sent back to a prison here.

-As per the Share Subscription Agreement, JP Morgan had invested Rs 85 crore on October 20, 2010, to have a preferential claim on profits in the ratio of 75 percent to JP Morgan and 25 percent to promoters of Amrapali Homes Project Private Limited and Ultra Home.
-Later, the same number of shares were bought back from JP Morgan for Rs 140 crore by two companies M/s Neelkanth and M/s Rudraksha, owned by a peon and an office boy of Amrapali's statutory auditor Anil Mittal.
+According to the share subscription agreement between JP Morgan and Amrapali Group, the US-based firm had invested Rs 85 crore on October 20, 2010 to have a preferential claim on profits in the ratio of 75 per cent to JP Morgan and 25 per cent to the promoters of Amrapali Homes Project Private Limited and Ultra Home.
+Later, the same number of shares was bought back from JP Morgan for Rs 140 crore by two companies -- M/s Neelkanth and M/s Rudraksha -- owned by a peon and an office boy of Amrapali's statutory auditor Anil Mittal.

-A bench of Justices Arun Mishra and U U Lalit was told by ED joint director Rajeshwar Singh, who is supervising the probe against JP Morgan, that the MNC remitted the money back to the USA.
+A bench of justices Arun Mishra and U U Lalit was told by ED Joint Director Rajeshwar Singh, who is supervising the probe against JP Morgan, that the MNC remitted the money back to the United States.
 "They (JP Morgan) have a lot of properties in India.
-We want you to attach their office or corporate properties of like amount.
+We want you to attach their office or corporate properties of a like amount.
 Then they will come running to us and we will see to it," the bench said.

-Singh said that now the adjudication process against the firm has begun as per the law.
-The bench also allowed the ED to take into custody the defunct group's CMD Anil Kumar Sharma and the other two directors Shiv Priya and Ajay Kumar, who are behind bars on the top court's order for interrogation under alleged money laundering offenses.

-It said that the ED can take them into custody immediately and once interrogation is over, they can be put back into jail here.
+Singh said the adjudication process against the firm had begun in accordance with law.
+On December 2 last year, the ED had informed the top court that it had prima facie found evidence of violation of FEMA by the multi-national firm and recorded the statements of the country head of the company with regard to dealings with the Amrapali Group.

+It had said though the investigation was underway, prima facie it appeared that there were also violations of the provisions of the Prevention of Money Laundering Act (PMLA) and that appropriate actions were being taken.
+The apex court had then directed the ED that the investigation should be carried out impartially, properly and expeditiously within a period of three months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)